afrenkai/ACM-Git-Workshop/README.md

 - `git pull` will get all changes from all branches (gets change from remote main to local main branch)
 - `git merge main` will attempt to merge the `main` branch's `inconspicuous file` with yours

 However, this will fail.
-Open the file in your text editor (NOT IDE) of choice (v*m, n*no, em*cs, n*tep*d, etc...) and you should see something like :
+Open the file in your text editor (NOT IDE) of choice (v-m, n-no, em-cs, n-tep-d, etc...) and you should see something like :

 ```
 <<<<<<< HEAD